hadiahmad06/osiris-workout-planner/README.md

    - [`ProfileService`](Osiris/Models/User/ProfileService.swift) safely handles user connections, like friends, requests, blocked users, etc.
    - Workout plans and logs are stored in separate database collections, allowing users to share workout plans without compromising their own data.

+### 3. **Friends and Social**
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles friends, pending requests, and blocked users while ensuring local data is synchronized with the cloud.
+   - `SocialView` (in-progress) will display friends, pending outgoing and incoming requests, and blocked users and allow the user to add new friends by entering their username.

-### 3. **User Interface**
+### 4. **User Interface**
    - Created an interactive login/signup screen using SwiftUI animations, in [`AuthView`](Osiris/Views/Authentication/AuthView.swift)
    - Created a [`TodayView`](Osiris/Views/Menu/Tabs/Today/TodayView.swift) page which shows statuses for each day in the current week.
 It also gives an overview of previous workouts for the selected day and allows users to start a new workout.

-### 4. **Friends and Social**
-   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles friends, pending requests, and blocked users while prioritizing ensuring local data is synchronized with the cloud.
-   - `SocialView` (in-progress) will display friends, pending outgoing and incoming requests, and blocked users and allow the user to add new friends by entering their username.

 ## To Do